-The field school is now accepting enrollment applications for the Summer 2013 field session.
-The Archaeological Field School runs from June 24 to August 2, 2013.
+The Northern Great Basin Prehistory Project field school is now accepting enrollment for the Summer 2017 field session, which runs from June 26 to August 4, 2017.

 In 2017, the University of Oregon Archaeology Field School will take place at two locations.
 From June 26 through August 4, Dr. Dennis L. Jenkins will be teaching archaeology field methods at Connley Caves.
 The Connley Caves site is composed of 8 caves and rockshelters located in the Connley Hills of the Fort Rock basin some 10 miles south of the town of Fort Rock.
 These caves were first professionally investigated by Stephen Bedwell who radiocarbon dated charcoal in a Western Stemmed cultural component to as much as 11,200 14C BP (13,000 calibrated years ago).
 Justin Holcomb of Boston University will be teaching a geoarchaeology field methods course concurrently at Connley Caves.
 The course requires enrollment separate from the archaeology field course.